Carlo-pien/Projet_ML_2_MA1/README.md

 - Sometimes colab allocates you worse GPUs than necessary, so you may need to reconnect to another machine if you try to train a model and get an OutOfMemory error when allocating Tensors.

 Here is a description of everything in our Code Folder :
+- run.py : It contains the necessary code to reproduce the csv file of our best submission on *AIcrowd*
 - pretrained_models : It contains the different pretrained model we made during all this project.
 - trained_models : It contains the different trained model we create for the validation of the transformations.
 - test_set_images : The folder of test images